gudipudiprashant/ai_assignment1/README.md

 >>> python3 test.py
 ```

 To run the script with necessary parameters (dataset, printing graph, genetic/simulate annealing), you need to change the variables in `config.py`.

-The file config.py contains Input parameters and the hyperparameters for both the algorithms, which can be adjusted.
+It contains input parameters and the hyperparameters for both the algorithms.

 The following input parameters can be set in `config.py`